gjandebeur/ENTIREWORKFLOW/README.md

 ## full start to finish workflow for basecalling, minimapping, and modkit for rna002 data

+## Some important little coding tips to help out, feel free to reach out w/ any questions.
 ### adding a "#" sign in front makes it a comment, so anything following that would be a comment to explain.
 I've got no clue why Sbatch has a # in front of it, but keep and ignore it.
 ### Another important thing is using "".
 You can choose to use or not use, I prefer using them, but stay consistent because if not things get incredibly messy.